Categories: Guides & hacksHosting

 2. Accept your photographer’s shoot request

-A photographer will contact you through your Hipcamp messages.
-Because photographers use the standard camper booking request process to schedule a photo shoot with you, it’s important that you accept their request if your listing is set to Request to Book.
+A photographer will make a booking like any other camper and contact you via Hipcamp Messages.
+If your listing is set as Request to Book: Photographers use the standard camper booking request process to schedule photo shoots, so it’s important that you accept their request.

-We understand that giving up a free night might be tough, but because this is a $250+ value service and will contribute to your listing’s success, it’s important that you accept the booking request.
-Our photographers are limited in number so if you decline, expire, or cancel their shoot request, you may not get another request for some time.
+We understand that giving up a free night might be tough, but because this is a service valued at $250+ that will contribute to your success, it’s important that you accept the booking once you’ve opted in.
+Our photographers are limited in number so if you decline, expire, or cancel their shoot request, you may not get another request for some time, and may be removed from the program if it happens more than once.

 3. Prepare for the photographer’s arrival

 The day of your scheduled shoot, your land should be completely ready for the photographer.
-That means cleaning up any clutter or debris and ensuring your listing looks its best.
+That means cleaning up any clutter or debris in advance to ensure your site looks its best.

-You don’t have to be on your land while the photographer is there, but it should be extremely clear where to park and where to find the listing.
-It’s especially important you provide any gate codes or access tools to the photographer beforehand.
+You don’t have to be on your land while the photographer is there, but it should be extremely clear where to park and where to find the booked site.
+It’s especially important that you provide any gate codes or access information to the photographer beforehand—just as you would to any other camper.

-If you are on the property, remember that photographers are there to shoot your land and generally cannot answer questions about how to optimize your listing or address any support issues you’re having.
+If you are on the property, remember that photographers are there to take photos and generally cannot answer questions about how to optimize your property page or address any support issues you’re having.
 Please direct those here.

-4. Pay nothing, allow our photo team to curate your photos
+4. Sit back and allow our photo team to curate your photos

-Within 3 days of their trip, the photographer will upload their recommendation, review, and photos.
+Within 3 days of the trip, your photographer will upload their recommendation, review, and photos.
 Our photo curation team will then organize the photos so that the best photos are first.
-It’s extremely important that you keep the photo we select for the first slot intact, because we select the photo we know will get the most clicks from campers.
+These are the photos we know campers will be most likely to click on, so it’s extremely important that you keep the photo we select for the first slot in that space.

 What types of photos will I get?

-All photographers follow our specific shot list, requiring 10 to 15 photos total.
+All photographers follow our specific shot list, requiring 15 photos total.
 Each photo will follow our recommended style guidelines, which means they’ll be bright, warm, and appealing to Hipcampers.

 What if I don’t like my photos?

 We carefully vet every photographer that joins our professional program because we want to offer a consistent, on-brand style of photography that we know resonates with Hipcampers.
-Allowing our team to sort the professional photos on your listing can more than double the number of Hipcampers that visit your listing.
+Welcoming a Hipcamp photographer and allowing our team to sort the professional photos can more than double the number of bookings you may receive when compared to properties without professionally shot and sorted photos.

 If a photo is inaccurate or inappropriate, it can absolutely be removed.
-However, if the photo is accurate, we ask that you keep it on to adequately set expectations with future campers.
+However, if the photo is accurate, we ask that you keep it in our chosen slot to adequately set expectations with future campers.

 What if I don’t like the order of photos uploaded by photographers or campers?

-Campers choose Hipcamp over other hosting platforms and public camping websites because of the user-uploaded photos and reviews our community provides.
-Being able to see photos from real campers helps establish trust across the entire platform, simultaneously setting accurate expectations and the stage for a smooth camping experience at your listing.
+Aside from professional photos, campers also choose Hipcamp over other camping platforms because of our community-uploaded photos and reviews.
+Being able to see photos from real campers helps establish trust across the platform, simultaneously setting accurate expectations and the stage for a smooth camping experience at your sites.

-Hipcamp Hosts are able to re-order their own photos at any time, but it’s important we continue to offer user-uploaded photos and reviews to our community in order to maintain trust.
+Hipcamp Hosts are able to re-order their own photos at any time, but it’s important that we continue to also offer community-uploaded photos and reviews in order to maintain this trust.

-We highly recommend keeping our photo curation team’s first photo intact, as it was specifically selected to optimize your listing’s performance in searches.
+We highly recommend keeping our photo curation team’s first photo intact, as it is always specifically selected to optimize your page’s performance.

 Photo by Nikki N. at the Village at Irish Creek, California.